-Join Jess Chadwick for an in-depth discussion in this video Use identity services to create user accounts, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Use identity services to create user accounts, part of Learning ASP.NET Core MVC.

 - [Instructor] With identity services added…to my application and ready to go,…it's time to start using those services…to allow visitors to register themselves…as users of my site.…In order to allow users to post their registration…information to the site, I'm going to start…with a basic model, view, and controller.…And, since I've shown you how to do all of this already,…I'll just copy them from the exercise files…then go back and walk you through each one…to explain what it does.…First, I created a model named register view model…in a new folder named account to represent…the registration information that a new user…will have to provide.…